webofdata/specification-archived/specification.md

   {
     "@id" : "products:2",
     "products:name" : "product 2"
+  },
+  {
+    "@id" : "products:2",
+    "wod:next-data" : "offset:2"
   }
 ]

 </pre>

-A client would store the value of x-wod-next-data, in this case `offset:2` and use it in a subsequent call.
+A client would store the value of wod:next-data, in this case `offset:2` and use it in a subsequent call.
 Such as:

 <pre>